kasim666/MoltiniOSTutorial/Tutorial/index.md

 ##Create Product Listing

-Open up the main storyboard, we are going to add a navigation controller and a table view controller.
+Open up the main storyboard as we are going to add a navigation controller and a table view controller.
 Drag the cursor from the navigation controller onto the table view controller.
 In the popup, choose "root view controller".
 Click on the navigation bar at the top of the table view controller and set its title to "iStore products".

 ![screenshot-14](./Screenshots/screenshot-14.png)